-Lines 2-.--Report the amounts of medical vendor payments by age and by basis of eligibility and maintenance assistance status.
+Lines 2-24.--Report the amounts of medical vendor payments by age and by basis of eligibility and maintenance assistance status.
 Enter amounts in the appropriate cell of the "Unknown" column if the age of a recipient associated with a vendor payment is unknown.

+e.
 Section E.--Report data on recipients of inpatient general hospital services.
-Report
+Report recipients, discharges, and days of care by basis of eligibility and maintenance assistance status.
+Exclude recipient counts, discharges, and days of care resulting from title XVIII crossover claims.

 A day of care is defined as a day on which a person is confined to a hospital.
 A day of care is ordinarily counted on the basis of a patient's stay overnight.
 A stay may be terminated by death or other reason before the first night following admission.
 Count admission and discharge on the same day as one day.